Michael is primarily dedicated to representing his corporate and individual clients in litigation.

-He regularly appears as counsel in all levels of the British Columbia courts, as well as the Alberta and Ontario courts, regulatory tribunals, arbitrations and mediations.
+He regularly conducts litigation in all levels of the British Columbia court system, and has appeared as counsel in the Alberta and Ontario courts, as well as the Supreme Court of Canada, regulatory tribunals, administrative boards, private arbitrations and mediations.
 His record includes a long list of successful results in both judge and jury trials, tribunal rulings and appeals, as well as negotiated settlements.

 Out of court, Michael leads a team of thoughtful and dedicated lawyers, paralegals and staff who focus on practical results and client service.

-Michael has dedicated considerable time to professional development and training for the legal and accounting professions, the insurance industry and fraud investigators.
-He regularly speaks to such groups about current legal issues affecting their areas of expertise, and provides legal and strategic advice on an ongoing basis.
+Since the 1990s, Michael has dedicated considerable time to professional development and training for the legal and accounting professions, the insurance industry and fraud investigators.
+He regularly provides instruction and commentary to such groups about current legal issues affecting their areas of expertise, and provides legal and strategic advice on an ongoing basis.

-Set out below are some publicly-reported judgments in which Michael was involved as counsel.
+Michael has been involved in countless litigated cases, leading to judgments in the courts.
+Set out below are some publicly-reported judgments in which Michael was involved as counsel, listed by category, going back to 1993.

-Counsel for plaintiffs and defendants in hundreds of lawsuits involving allegations of fraud and conspiracy, Mareva injunctions, Anton Piller order and execution proceedings.
+Counsel for plaintiffs and defendants in hundreds of lawsuits involving allegations of fraud and conspiracy, and remedies obtained by way of Mareva Injunctions, Anton Piller orders and civil execution proceedings.
+Litigation in this field often intersects with insolvency and bankruptcy proceedings.
+Some examples:

 - (2016) – counsel for Chinese national pursued by Chinese bank to British Columbia by enforcement and injunction proceedings.